PACIRA BIOSCIENCES SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plaintiff Deadline In Class Action Lawsu...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Jan.
-22, 2025 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 14, 2025 to file lead plaintiff applications in a securities class action lawsuit against Pacira BioSciences, Inc. (the“Company”) (NasdaqGS: PCRX), if they purchased the Company's securities between August 2, 2023 and August 8, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Jan.
+24, 2025 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until March 14, 2025 to file lead plaintiff applications in a securities class action lawsuit against Pacira BioSciences, Inc. (the "Company") (NasdaqGS: PCRX), if they purchased the Company's securities between August 2, 2023 and August 8, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the District of New Jersey.

 Get Help